-My favorite place to have this famous food was from a food truck in Kaosan Road, the most popular street in Bangkok.
-For only 12 or 15 bats you can have an egg or chicken pad thai freshly made at the moment by this cute old thai woman that was always shouting “pad thai chickeeeeeen, pad thai chickeeeeeen”.
+My favorite place to have this famous food was from a food truck in Samsen Road, close to Kaosan Road, the most popular street in Bangkok.
+For only 120 or 150 bats (I don’t remember very well) you can have an egg or chicken pad thai freshly made at the moment by this cute old thai woman that was always shouting “pad thai chickeeeeeen, pad thai chickeeeeeen”.

 Looking at her food truck and how fast she prepared every pad thai for her costumers, made me realize how easy was to make it.
 I cooked pad thai back home before from recipes I got from random websites, but those where too elaborated, they had too many ingredients and a lot of them hard to get at my local grocery store.

 I looked carefully at this woman’s ingredients and the way she cooked a real pad thai.
+Se was very sweet and tought me how to make it.
 That’s how I created this simple recipe to share with you.
 Don’t waste your time looking for fancy/professional recipes anymore.
 This is as real thai as it can get.